TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 When deciding whether we should add a specific component to our system, keep asking ourselves: will anything break if we don't add this component?
 If nothing actually breaks, that component is something we don't need to include in our system.

-This practice minimizes the system complexity as well as operational cost.
+This practice minimizes the system complexity and thus the operational cost.

-### Basic
+### Basic design

 Start with one monolithic server and one database.

 In general, CRUD applications are I/O-bound and a server can handle around 10 K Requests Per Second (RPS).

-If the application is CPU-bound, the concurrency is limited by the number of CPU cores of the server, usually around the number of 1 K.
+If the application is CPU-bound, the concurrency is limited by the number of logical cores of the server (CPU socket count x physical cores per socket x logical cores per physical core).
+An enterprise-grade server can have up to 1 K logical cores (8 x 64 x 2).

+The basic system design layout looks like the following.

 -   Client
 -   Server
     -   Business logic
 -   Database

-### Server concurrency bottleneck
+### Server bottleneck

-As the application gains more users, usually the server concurrency becomes the bottleneck of our system due to OS setting limit or system memory shortage.
+As the application gains more users, the server struggles to handle that many concurrent requests and users start to feel the response latency increase.
+Concurrency becomes the bottleneck of our system due to the OS setting limits or system memory shortage.

 #### OS setting limit customization

-If the bottleneck is caused by OS setting limit, we can tune the setting limits like the open file descriptor number limit or the TCP stack depth limit.
-For example, we can lift the open file descriptor number limit from 1024 to 100 K.
+If the bottleneck is caused by the OS setting limits, we can tune those limits such as the open file descriptor number limit and the TCP stack depth limit.
+For example, we can lift the open file descriptor number limit from 1 K to 100 K.

 #### Server vertical scale up

-If the bottleneck is caused by system memory shortage, we can upgrade the server to a larger instance with more system memory.
+If the bottleneck is caused by the system memory shortage, we can upgrade the server to a larger instance with more system memory.

 #### Server horizontal scale out